Our Mission

 I became a naturopathic physician because I believe in the core of naturopathic medicine.
 I believe in finding the root cause of the problem and treating that, not just the symptoms.
 I believe in educating my patients on what I believe, not just telling them what will help; so that they can understand too.

 I graduated from Southwest College of Naturopathic Medicine with a Doctorate of Naturopathic Medicine in Tempe, Arizona.
 I specialize in chronic disease and primary care for pediatrics and adults.
-More specifically I specialize in weight loss, thyroid disorders, high blood pressure, high cholesterol, anxiety, endometriosis, and more.
+More specifically I specialize in thyroid disorders, high blood pressure, high cholesterol, anxiety, endometriosis, bioidentical hormones, fertility, pediatrics, and more.
 Through nutrition, homeopathy, botanicals and more I help people take back their health!